mongodb/docs/source/includes/api/list-tables/requests/alert-configurations/notifications.rst

        | .webhookUrl
      - string
      - Conditional, optional
      - Target URL for a webhook-based alert.
-If you do not explicitly declare a ``webhookUrl``, your request will default to the value you set either on the :doc:`Integrations </tutorial/third-party-service-integrations>` page, or with the :doc:`Integrations API <reference/api/third-party-integration-settings-create/>`.
+If you don't explicitly declare a ``webhookUrl``, your request will default to the value that you set either on the :ref:`Integrations page
+       <third-party-integrations>`, or with the
+       :ref:`Third-Party Integration Settings API
+       <third-party-integration-settings-create>`.
-       If you set ``notifications.[n].typeName`` to ``WEBHOOK`` and do not set either an explicit or a default ``webhook URL``, alert creation fails.
+       If you set ``notifications.[n].typeName`` to ``WEBHOOK`` and don't set either an explicit or a default ``webhook URL``, alert creation fails.

    * - | notifications.[n]